|What are some common financial terms I need to know?|

 |Are there scholarships, awards or bursaries I can apply for through Lakehead University?|

 myAwards for Undergraduate Students

-As a Lakehead University undergraduate student, you are able to apply to a varierty of scholarships, bursaries and awards (based on eligibility) through myAwards, which can be accessed through myInfo.
-Here, you will be asked to fill out a financial aid form, proving your eligibility.
-Take a look at the webpage for more details - https://www.lakeheadu.ca/studentcentral/financing-budgeting/scholarships-for-current-returning
+As a Lakehead University undergraduate student, you are able to apply to a variety of scholarships, bursaries and awards (based on eligibility) through myAwards.
+Take a look at the webpage for more details click here

 myAwards for Graduate Students

 Lakehead University provides funding opportunities to graduate students through various scholarships, bursaries, and awards.
 For more information regarding a specific scholarship, award, or bursary please use Lakehead University's Searchable Funding Database.
 To access the Funding Database, click here